Customer online experience

 To successfully meet the needs of the users of our web site, we need to cater for people who:

-- Are accessing information using a small screen, such as a mobile phone or a hand-held device
+- Access information using a small screen, such as a mobile phone or a hand-held device.

 - Have an early version of a web browser.